retzd-tech/langchain-js-llm-example/README.md

 # LangChain.js LLM

 ## Setup
-1. Provide all the information you want your LLM to be trained on in the `training` directory in markdown files.
-Folder depth doesn't matter.
+1. Provide all the information you want your LLM to be trained on in the `training` directory in markdown
-2. Add your OpenAI API key in environment vars via the kay `OPENAI_API_KEY`.
+2. Install dependancies `npm install`
-3. Run `yarn train` or `npm train` to set up your vector store.
+3. Run `npm run train` to set up your vector store, if needed
-4. Modify the base prompt in `lib/basePrompt.js`
+4. Modify the base prompt in `lib/basePrompt.js` if needed.
-5. Run index.js, and start playing around with it!
+5. Change the AI Model used in `lib/generateResponse.js` to change the AI Model in `HNSWLib.load("vectorStoreKejagungMiniDemo")` if you want.
+6. If you want default, then just Run `node index.js`, and start chatting.